apache/spark/docs/tutorial.rst

 Testing
 '''''''
 Let's test by running the actual task instances on a specific date.
+The date specified in this context is an _execution_date_, which simulates the scheduler running your task or dag at a specific date + time:

 .. code-block:: bash